fanbrushy/fanbrushy/README.md

 - shadowvanilla
 - burningmilk

-and a few more but i forgor
+and a lot more but i forgor

 # ☆ ponies/cosplays i currently have
 - paintbrush (ii)